Top blender brands for 2019

-You'll find ratings for the major blender brands in our ratings table, including big rivals Nutribullet and Nutri Ninja, as well as household brands such as Breville, Kenwood and Philips.
-Here's a preview of how the brands stack up against each other:
+You'll find ratings for the major blender brands in our ratings table.
+Here's a preview of how the worst brand compared against the best:

 Only logged-in Which? members can see which brands came out on top in the table below.
 If you’re not yet a member, join Which? to get instant access.